 In general, pantry staples are the foundations of food prep that can be used in many different meals.
 In particular, they're the basics that you and your family will like and eat on a regular basis.

 It can take a little trial and error before you get skilled at keeping a well-stocked pantry.
 If you know what you and your family like, know what you eat regularly, and have an "emergency" stash for quick and easy meals and desserts, you'll have gone a long way towards knowing what to stock up on.
+But once you get into the habit, it becomes second nature, and usually only takes a couple of minutes a day.

 So, What Should I Stock Up On?